·

 Mirissa

-Mirissa is one of the more touristy areas along Sri Lanka’s south coast, but if you are someone who likes to be in among the action then Mirissa is the perfect spot for you.
-If you like to work remotely from an aesthetic and cosy cafe, then you’ll be spoilt for choice in Mirissa.
+Mirissa is one of the more touristy areas along Sri Lanka’s south coast, but if you are someone who likes to be in among the action, then Mirissa is the perfect spot for you.
+If you want to work remotely from an aesthetic and cosy cafe, then you’ll be spoilt for choice in Mirissa.

-Mirissa is also super famous for its turtle snorkelling as well as its whale-watching tours, so if you’re into wildlife Mirissa will suit you very well.
-But please whatever you do, if you are going to book a tour, make sure to pick an ethical tour company.
+Mirissa is also super famous for its turtle snorkelling as well as its whale-watching tours, so if you’re into wildlife, Mirissa will suit you very well.
+But if you are going to book a tour, please make sure to pick an ethical tour company.

 Hiriketiya (Dickwella)

-Hiriketiya and Dickwella hands down was my favourite place to work remotely in Sri Lanka.
+Hiriketiya and Dickwella, hands down, were my favourite places to work remotely in Sri Lanka.
 Dickwella, a quaint village, is home to both Dickwella Beach and Hiriketiya Bay.

-What I love most about Hiriketiya is how small it is.
+What I love most about Hiriketiya is its small size.
 You’ll be bumping into the same faces time and time again, making it nice and easy to make friends and build a community.

 East Coast